Condition critical? Britain’s beloved but battered National Health Service turns 75

-LONDON (AP) — It’s unusual to throw a birthday party for a health care system, but that’s exactly what the U.K. is doing for the National Health Service, a beloved but increasingly creaky institution that turns 75 on Wednesday.
+LONDON — It’s unusual to throw a birthday party for a health care system, but that’s exactly what the U.K. is doing for the National Health Service, a beloved but increasingly creaky institution that turns 75 on Wednesday.

 The date is being marked with charity tea parties, royal visits and a service of thanksgiving at London’s Westminster Abbey.
 The events are a fitting tribute for an institution that is often likened to Britain’s secular religion – though one in which some people are losing faith.